 The fine dining experience is all the swank with none of the pomp, as the restaurant is a teaching opportunity for students at Durham College in Whitby.
 The full-service restaurant prides itself on teaching students the most important tenets of culinary and hospitality expertise, from artful plating to perfect pours of wine.

 The inspired menu changes throughout the year, reflecting the seasonal ingredients made available through the restaurant’s partnerships with local farmers.
 The menu often features vegetables and fruits grown by Durham College agricultural students, spinning the unassuming “DC apple” into a refined “French Canadian Beef Pâté” with apple chutney and house-made sourdough.
-This is just one example of the delicious meals available from Bistro '67 — and the best part is, the reasonable price point means you can try more and more menu items!
+This is just one example of the delicious meals available from Bistro '67 — and the best part is, the reasonable price point means you can try more and more menu items.
 The restaurant also features mindfully selected local wines, like the Niagara Peninsula pinot noir, and craft beers from the area’s many breweries, like the All or Nothing Brewhouse.
-Kids and those who prefer not to drink will enjoy a fancy tea, coffee, juice or sparkling water from the beverage menu.

 For up-to-date information and details on Bistro '67, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.